Implement virtual network traffic routing

 • Virtual network gateway: When you add a virtual network gateway to a virtual network, Azure adds one or more routes with Virtual network gateway as the next hop type.
 The source is listed as virtual network gateway because the gateway adds the routes to the subnet.

-• If your on-premises network gateway exchanges border gateway protocol (BGP) routes with an Azure virtual network gateway, a route is added for each route propagated from the on-premises network gateway.
-There are limits to the number of routes you can propagate to an Azure virtual network gateway, so you should summarize on-premises routes to the largest address ranges possible.
-For more information on the number of routes you can propagate, see Networking limits.
+• There are limits to the number of routes you can propagate to an Azure virtual network gateway, so you should summarize on-premises routes to the largest address ranges possible.
+For more information on the number of routes, you can propagate, see Networking limits.

 VirtualNetworkServiceEndpoint: Azure adds the public IP addresses for certain services to the route table when you enable a service endpoint to the service.
 Service endpoints are enabled for individual subnets within a virtual network, so the route is only added to the route table of a subnet a service endpoint is enabled for.
 The public IP addresses of Azure services change periodically, and Azure manages the updates to the routing tables when necessary.

 The VNet peering and VirtualNetworkServiceEndpoint next hop types are only added to route tables of subnets within virtual networks created through the Azure Resource Manager deployment model.
-The next hop types are not added to route tables that are associated to virtual network subnets created through the classic deployment model.
+The next hop types aren't added to route tables that are associated to virtual network subnets created through the classic deployment model.

 Custom routes

 To control the way network traffic is routed more precisely, you can override the default routes that Azure creates by using your own user-defined routes (UDR).
-This technique can be useful when you want to ensure that traffic between two subnets passes through a firewall appliance, or if you want to ensure that no traffic from a VNet could be routed to the internet.
+This technique can be useful when you want to ensure that traffic between two subnets passes through a firewall appliance.

 User-defined routes

-You can create custom, or user-defined(static), routes in Azure to override Azure's default system routes, or to add additional routes to a subnet's route table.
+You can create custom, or user-defined(static), routes in Azure to override Azure's default system routes, or to add other routes to a subnet's route table.

 In Azure, each subnet can have zero or one associated route table.
 When you create a route table and associate it to a subnet, the routes within it are combined with, or override, the default routes Azure adds to a subnet.